- Nov 14, 2019

 Usually, if you buy a domain name, it’s because you have a website you want to build for it.
 However, nothing stops you from purchasing any domain you want and saving it for later use.
 In fact, some people buy dozens of domains and just leave them ‘parked’ indefinitely.

 There are a lot of reasons for parking domains.
 You might want to ensure that no one steals a name from you while you develop a project, or use one as an ‘alias’ for an existing site.
 Whatever your reasons are, parking a domain is pretty simple to do.

 In this article, we’ll go over how parked domains work.
 Then we’ll teach you how to set one up.
+And remember, A2 Hosting offers a lot of great products for domain management should you need them.
 Let’s get to work!

 What Is A Parked Domain (And When to Use One)

 Traditionally, most websites have a single domain name or URL that leads to them.
 If you type google.com into your navigation bar, you’ll see the familiar search bar appear.